zk-phi/shackle-pop/Readme.markdown

   You may override this behavior on a per-rule basis by adding `:align nil` to some rules.

-  This feature exists just to clean-up `shackle-rule`.
+  This feature exists just to clean-up `shackle-rules`.

-  You may also want to set `shackle-default-alignment` and `shackle-default-size`.
+  You may also want to set `shackle-default-alignment` and `shackle-default-size` together.

 ## Sample configuration